-- the Applicant does not complete the Project substantially in accordance with the Application; - (ii) the Applicant does not fulfill any of its obligations under this Agreement; - the Applicant ceases to carry on business, makes an assignment for the benefit of its creditors, becomes insolvent or commits an act of bankruptcy; - (iv) any action is taken to have the Applicant declared bankrupt, or wound up, or a receiver is appointed over any part of or all the assets of the Applicant; - (v) if any judgment or order is rendered against the Applicant and is not discharged or stayed within ten (10) business days of the making of such judgment or order; - (vi) the Applicant is in default under any other funding agreement between the Applicant and ISO; and - (vii) the Applicant makes a false declaration of Indigenous identity. - (b) In the event of a default, ISO may by notice to the Applicant, take any or all of the following actions: - (i) require the Applicant to seek advisory support acceptable to ISO; - (ii) withhold any payments under this Agreement; - (iii) require the Applicant to take other actions to remedy the default; and/or - (iv) terminate this Agreement in accordance with 4.3(c). - (b) ISO will provide the Applicant with ten (10) business days' written notice of its intention to terminate this Agreement unless the default specified in the notice is cured to the satisfaction of ISO.
-No delay by ISO in exercising its right of termination, or extension of the notice period, will in any way limit ISO's right to terminate this Agreement. - (c) In the event this Agreement is terminated, ISO's obligations under this Agreement will immediately cease and the Applicant will immediately repay ISO in full for all payments made by ISO to the Applicant under this Agreement.
+- (ii) the Applicant does not fulfill any of its obligations under this Agreement; - the Applicant ceases to carry on business, makes an assignment for the benefit of its creditors, becomes insolvent or commits an act of bankruptcy; - (iv) any action is taken to have the Applicant declared bankrupt, or wound up, or a receiver is appointed over any part of or all the assets of the Applicant; - if any judgment or order is rendered against the Applicant and is not discharged or stayed within ten (10) business days of the making of such judgment or order; - (vi) the Applicant is in default under any other funding agreement between the Applicant and ISO; and - (vii) the Applicant makes a false declaration of Indigenous identity. - (b) In the event of a default, ISO may by notice to the Applicant, take any or all of the following actions: - (i) require the Applicant to seek advisory support acceptable to ISO; - (ii) withhold any payments under this Agreement; - (iii) deny the Applicant eligibility for future ISO funding; - (iv) require the Applicant to repay any amount of the Contribution already advanced; - (v) require the Applicant to take other actions to remedy the default; and/or - (vi) terminate this Agreement in accordance with 4.3(c). - (c) ISO will provide the Applicant with ten (10) business days' written notice of its intention to terminate this Agreement unless the default specified in the notice is cured to the satisfaction of ISO.
+No delay by ISO in exercising its right of termination, or extension of the notice period, will in any way limit ISO's right to terminate this Agreement. - (d) In the event this Agreement is terminated pursuant to this section 4.3, ISO's obligations under this Agreement will immediately cease and the Applicant will immediately repay ISO in full for all payments made by ISO to the Applicant under this Agreement.

-1.2 Declaration of Indigenous Identity
+4.4 Declaration of Indigenous Identity